My device cannot connect to Wi-Fi. How do I fix this?

 - Unplug the power cable on your Wi-Fi modem.

-- Make sure all the lights on the modem are off once you have unplugged it.
+- Once it's unplugged, make sure all the lights on the modem turn off.

 - Wait ten (10) seconds.

-- Plug your modem back into the electrical outlet.
-Expect a three (3) minute delay to allow your devices to reconnect to the Wi-Fi network.
+- Plug your modem back in.
+Expect a three (3) minute delay for your devices to reconnect to your Wi-Fi network.

 It is more effective to restart your Wi-Fi modem by unplugging its power cable instead of pressing its power button.